likhithakotla/devops_monitoring_with_twilio_and_grafana/README.md

 - Add the .env file before running:

-- Fill in the required environment variables in `.env`:
+- Fill in the required environment variables in `.env`, before doing this get the :

 ```env
 SENDGRID_API_KEY=your_actual_sendgrid_api_key